omeka/omeka-s-enduser/docs/configuration.md

     ],
 ```

-Under `types`, set the maximum dimensions for derivative images for media files.
+Under `types`, set the maximum pixel dimensions for derivative images for media files.
 There are separate options for large, medium, and square.
 Defaults for these are
-800, 200, and 200 respectively (all sizes are pixels)
+800, 200, and 200 pixels respectively.

 `thumbnailer_options` is an array of options passed to the specific thumbnailer
 in use.
 For example, the `imagemagick_dir` thumbnail option sets the path to the